-Develop a GC that only handles memory allocation, but does not implement any actual memory reclamation mechanism.
-Once available Java heap is exhausted, perform the JVM shutdown.
+Develop a GC that handles memory allocation but does not implement any actual memory reclamation mechanism.
+Once the available Java heap is exhausted, the JVM will shut down.

-Provide a completely passive GC implementation with bounded allocation limit, and lowest runtime performance overhead possible.
-A successful implementation is an isolated code change, not touching other GCs, and having minimal changes in the rest of JVM.
+Provide a completely passive GC implementation with a bounded allocation limit and the lowest latency overhead possible, at the expense of memory footprint and memory throughput.
+A successful implementation is an isolated code change, does not touch other GCs, and makes minimal changes in the rest of JVM.

-It is not the goal to introduce manual memory management features in Java language and/or JVM.
-It is not the goal to introduce new APIs to manage Java heap.
-It is not the goal to change/cleanup internal JVM interfaces to fit this GC.
+It is not a goal to introduce manual memory management features to Java language and/or JVM.
+It is not a goal to introduce new APIs to manage Java heap.
+It is not a goal to change or cleanup internal JVM interfaces to fit this GC.

 Performance testing.
-Having the GC that does almost nothing is the useful tool to do differential performance analysis for other real GCs.
+Having a GC that does almost nothing is a useful tool to do differential performance analysis for other, real GCs.
 Having a no-op GC can help to filter out GC-induced performance artifacts.

 Functional testing.
-For Java code testing, having a way to establish a threshold for allocated memory is useful to assert memory pressure invariants.
-Today, we have to pick up the allocation data from MXBeans, or even resort to GC logs parsing.
-Having a GC that accepts only the bounded number of allocations, and fails on heap exhaustion simplifies testing.
+For Java code testing, a way to establish a threshold for allocated memory is useful to assert memory pressure invariants.
+Today, we have to pick up the allocation data from MXBeans, or even resort to parsing GC logs.
+Having a GC that accepts only the bounded number of allocations, and fails on heap exhaustion, simplifies testing.

 Epsilon GC works by implementing linear allocation in a single contiguous chunk of allocated memory.
-This allows a trivial lock-free TLAB (thread-local allocation buffers) issuance code in the GC, which can then reuse the lock-free within-TLAB allocation handled by existing VM code.
+This allows for trivial lock-free TLAB (thread-local allocation buffer) issuance code in the GC, which can then reuse the lock-free within-TLAB allocation handled by existing VM code.
 Issuing TLABs also helps to keep the resident memory taken by a process bounded by what had been actually allocated.
-Humongous/out-of-TLAB allocations are handled by the same code, because there is little difference between allocating TLAB and allocating the large objects in this scheme.
+Humongous/out-of-TLAB allocations are handled by the same code, because there is little difference between allocating a TLAB and allocating large objects in this scheme.

-The barrier set used by Epsilon is completely empty/no-op, because GC does not do any GC cycles, and therefore does not care about the object graph, object marking, object copying, etc. Introducing a new barrier set implementation is likely to be the most spread out JVM change in this implementation.
+The barrier set used by Epsilon is completely empty/no-op, because the GC does not do any GC cycles, and therefore does not care about the object graph, object marking, object copying, etc. Introducing a new barrier-set implementation is likely to be the most disruptive JVM change in this implementation.

-Since the only important part of runtime interface where Epsilon is taking part of is issuing TLABs, its performance largely depends on the TLAB sizes issued.
-With arbitrarily large TLABs and arbitrarily large heap, the performance overhead can be described by an arbitrarily low positive value, hence the name.
+Since the only important part of the runtime interface for Epsilon is that for issuing TLABs, its latency largely depends on the TLAB sizes issued.
+With arbitrarily large TLABs and arbitrarily large heap, the latency overhead can be described by an arbitrarily low positive value, hence the name.

-Once Java heap is exhausted, no allocation is possible, no memory reclamation is possible, therefore we have to fail.
-There are several options at that point, most are in line with what existing GCs do:
+Once the Java heap is exhausted, no allocation is possible, no memory reclamation is possible, and therefore we have to fail.
+There are several options at that point; most are in line with what existing GCs do:

 - Perform a heap dump (enabled, as usual, with

-- Fail the JVM hard and optionally perform the external action (through the usual
+- Fail the JVM hard and optionally perform an external action (through the usual

--XX:OnOutOfMemoryError=...), e.g. starting the debugger or notifying the external monitoring system about the failure.
+-XX:OnOutOfMemoryError=...), e.g., starting a debugger or notifying an external monitoring system about the failure.

-The prototype runs prove the concept by surviving small workloads, and failing predictably on larger ones.
-The prototype implementation and some tests can be found at in sandbox repository:
+The prototype runs prove the concept by surviving small workloads and failing predictably on larger ones.
+The prototype implementation and some tests can be found in the sandbox repository:

 $ hg clone http://hg.openjdk.java.net/jdk/sandbox sandbox $ hg up -r epsilon-gc-branch $ sh ./configure $ make images

-One can see the difference between the baseline and patched runtime by using:
+One can see the difference between the baseline and the patched runtime by using:

 $ hg diff -r default:epsilon-gc-branch

-There are no OpenJDK alternatives that disable all GC barriers.
+There are no existing alternatives that disable all GC barriers.

-If barriers are not the issue, then using Serial or Parallel(Old) GC should fit the same performance profile, assuming we can configure their respective heuristics to never do GC cycles before they face the complete heap exhaustion (i.e. by presizing the heap, setting a very large young gen size, disabling adaptive heuristics, etc).
+If barriers are not the issue, then using the Serial or Parallel(Old) GCs should fit the same latency profile, assuming we can configure their respective heuristics to never do GC cycles before they face complete heap exhaustion (i.e., by pre-sizing the heap, setting a very large young-generation size, disabling adaptive heuristics, etc.).
 This is hard to reliably guarantee with the multitude of GC options they provide, and this is arguably not the target mode for those GCs anyway.

-One-off performance testing during the Epsilon development would be enough to assert the performance characteristics when running with interpreter, C1 and C2 compilers.
-On-going performance testing is not required since implementation is supposed to be unchanged after the initial implementation, and its performance-sensitive paths are implicitly tested by other GCs.
+One-off performance testing during the development would be enough to ensure the desired performance characteristics when running with interpreter, C1, and C2 compilers.
+On-going performance testing is not required since the implementation is intended never to change after the initial implementation, and its performance-sensitive paths are implicitly tested by other GCs.

 Risks and Assumptions

 Usefulness vs. maintenance costs.
 It can be argued that such an implementation is useless to have in the product, because no one needs it.
-The experience, however, tells that many players in the Java ecosystem already did this exercise with expunging GC from their custom-built JVMs.
+Experience, however, tells that many players in the Java ecosystem already did this exercise by expunging GC from their custom-built JVMs.
 That means, having a standard no-op GC option would help that part of the ecosystem.
-Coupled with low maintenance costs if implementation proves trivial, this risk is minimal.
-We also think this risk is minimal if feature remains available in non-product builds only, under "develop" flag.
+Coupled with the low maintenance costs if the implementation proves trivial, this risk is minimal.
+We also think this risk is minimal if the feature remains available in non-product builds only, under a "develop" flag.
 Users and downstream distributions may change it to "product" or "experimental" to expose Epsilon to their applications.

 Public expectations.
-Providing the garbage collection implementation that does not in fact do garbage collection may be seen as the dangerous practice.
-Accidentally enabling Epsilon GC in production may lead to surprise JVM failures when heap is exhausted.
-We think this risk is minimal if feature remains unavailable by default in product builds, either under "develop" or "experimental" option.
+Providing a garbage collector that does not in fact do garbage collection may be seen as the dangerous practice.
+Accidentally enabling Epsilon GC in production may lead to surprise JVM failures when the heap is exhausted.
+We think this risk is minimal if the feature remains unavailable by default in product builds, under either a "develop" or "experimental" option.

 Implementation complexity.
-It might be the case that implementation would need more changes in the shared code than anticipated, for example in compilers and platform-specific backends.
-Our prototyping code seems to indicate these changes are isolated enough to be benign.
-If that proves to be a risk, it should be mitigated by JEP-304 ("GC interface").
+It might be the case that the implementation would need more changes in the shared code than anticipated, for example in compilers and platform-specific backends.
+Our prototype indicates these changes are isolated enough to be benign.
+If that proves to be a risk, it should be mitigated by JEP 304 ("Garbage Collector Interface").

-This work may depend on JEP-304 ("GC Interface") to minimize shared code changes.
-It is might not require the GC interface, however, if the shared code changes are minimal.
+This work may depend on JEP 304 ("Garbage Collector Interface") to minimize shared code changes.
+It is might not require that interface, however, if the shared code changes are minimal.